EndPointCorp/end-point-blog/2024/12/learning-vue-3-composables-by-creating-invoice-generator.md

 ```

-Based on the invoice item data we then calculate
+Based on the invoice item data, we then calculate
 - subtotal
 - subtotal after discount if available
 - subtotal after tax if available
 - subtotal after shipping if available

-Moreover, discount and tax can be put as amount or percentage value, so we update the logic to evaluate discount and tax based on the entered values and type; and calculate subtotal.
-We can also include previously over paid amount and calculate the balance at the end of the calculations.
+Moreover, discount and tax can be put as an amount or percentage value, so we update the logic to evaluate discount and tax based on the entered values and type; and calculate the subtotal.
+We can also include a previously overpaid amount and calculate the balance at the end of the calculations.

 ```typescript
 // useInvoice.ts